-Sky Quest is an FAA Part 135 charter operator based in Cleveland, OH.
+Sky Quest is a certified charter operator based in Cleveland, OH (FAA designator YQKA).
 The operator runs a fleet of 19 aircraft across 8 types (9 Midsize Jet, 7 Light Jet, 3 Heavy Jet) with an average fleet age of 18.8 years, certified under ARGUS GOLD · Wyvern REGISTERED.
 Clean NTSB safety record — no accidents or incidents on file with the National Transportation Safety Board for the aircraft currently on this operator's certificate.
-Profile last updated May 23, 2026.
+Profile last updated Aug 14, 2026.

 Operator website: www.flyskyquest.com